Cataract Surgery Billing Reform ($26 Million in Annual Spending)

 While ophthalmologists provide important care, the current reimbursement structure appears to reflect outdated assumptions about the time and intensity required to perform cataract surgery.

-1: Reduce the cataract surgery reimbursement rate
+Reduce the cataract surgery reimbursement rate by 10% per year for three years in a row.

 The province could renegotiate the MSP reimbursement rate for cataract surgery to reflect the shorter time required to perform the procedure today.
 Advances in technology have significantly reduced surgery time, but the billing code has not been updated.
 Adjusting the reimbursement rate would reduce costs while maintaining access to care.